 I took quite a few photos of the scene as this man was perching precariously on the extremely slippery waterfall of Kuang Si.
 I was actually a bit nervous for him as he was constantly moving.
 Trying to get in the most stable position as he tried to delicately keep his balance, move slowly, while setting up the rocks.

-Kuang Si Waterfalls has to be one of my favorite waterfalls I’ve ever visited to date.
+Kuang Si Waterfalls has to be one of my favorite waterfalls I’ve ever visited date.
 It has it all, beautiful turquoise waters, a secluded jungle oasis, 4 different sections of falls, and cascades like no other.
 This place is absolutely breathtaking.
 So we decided to come back another day and shoot a walk with us and enjoy Kuang Si one last time.
-Check out the video below.

 *Please remember all photos on this website are copyrighted and property of Bobo&ChiChi.
 Please do not use them without our permission.
 If you want to use one of them please contact us to ask first because we’d be absolutely flattered and would love to share.
 Thanks!